Overview frequency principle/spectral bias in deep learning: Introduction

-\cite{xu2019frequency} proposed a key mechanism of the F-Principle that the regularity of the activation function converts into the decay rate of a loss function in the frequency domain.
-Theoretical studies subsequently show that the F-Principle holds in general setting with infinite samples \citep{luo2019theory} and in the regime of wide DNNs (Neural Tangent Kernel (NTK) regime \citep{jacot2018neural}) with finite samples \citep{zhang2019explicitizing,zhang2021linear,luo2020theory} or samples distributed uniformly on sphere \citep{cao2019towards,yang2019fine,basri2019convergence,bordelon2020spectrum}. \citet{e2019machine} show that the integral equation would naturally leads to the F-Principle.
+\citet{xu2019frequency} proposed a key mechanism of the F-Principle that the regularity of the activation function converts into the decay rate of a loss function in the frequency domain.
+Theoretical studies subsequently show that the F-Principle holds in general setting with \black{continuous} samples \citep{luo2019theory} and in the regime of wide DNNs (Neural Tangent Kernel (NTK) regime \citep{jacot2018neural}) with finite samples \citep{zhang2019explicitizing,zhang2021linear,luo2020theory} or samples distributed uniformly on sphere \citep{cao2019towards,yang2019fine,basri2019convergence,bordelon2020spectrum}. \black{\citet{e2019machine} study the neural network from a continuous viewpoint, where neurons are treated as a discrete version of a continuous distribution of weights, and samples as a discrete version of another continuous distribution of data.
+The evolution of the network output during the training follows an integral equation, which would naturally lead to the training that follows F-Principle}.
 In addition to characterizing the training speed of DNNs, the F-Principle also implicates that DNNs prefer low-frequency function and generalize well for low-frequency functions \citep{xu2019frequency,zhang2019explicitizing,zhang2021linear,luo2020theory}.

 The F-Principle further inspires the design of DNNs to fast learn a function with high frequency, such as in scientific computing and image or point cloud fitting problems \citep{liu2020multi,jagtap2019adaptive,cai2019phasednn,tancik2020fourier}.
-In addition, the F-Principle provides a mechanism to understand many phenomena in applications and inspires a series of study on deep learning from frequency perspective.
+In addition, the F-Principle provides a mechanism to understand many phenomena in applications and inspires a series of studies on deep learning from frequency perspective.
 The study of deep learning is a highly inter-disciplinary problem.
-As an example, the Fourier analysis, an approach of signal processing, is an useful tool to understand better deep learning \citep{giryes2020how}.
-A comprehensive understanding of deep learning remains an excited research subject calling for more fusion of existing approaches and developing new methods.
+As an example, the Fourier analysis, an approach of signal processing, is an useful tool to better understand deep learning \citep{giryes2020how}.
+A comprehensive understanding of deep learning remains an exciting research subject calling for more fusion of existing approaches and new methods.